zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 ### Create a .NET application

-Use the IDE of your choice or the command line to create a new application.
+With the command line or IDE of your choice, create a new application.

 ```bash
 dotnet new web